theanshsonkar/theanshsonkar/README.md

 Building tools that help engineers understand complex systems.

 ### Emfirge
-AI-native cloud security platform.
-Finds attack paths, not just misconfigurations, Cloud security graphs and infrastructure simulation.
+The Git branch for your cloud.
+Give your AI a read only map of AWS.
+Trace attack paths, test a security fix on a cloned graph, and see the result before touching production.

 ### Carto
 Portable AI container of a codebase that any AI can load instantly.
 Gives architectural context, blast radius analysis, domains, routes, codebase impact awareness, more.